denoland/docs/runtime/fundamentals/typescript.md

 ---

-TypeScript is a first class language in Deno, just like JavaScript or WebAssembly, you can run or import TypeScript without installing anything more than the Deno CLI.
-With its built-in TypeScript compiler, Deno will compile your TypeScript code to JavaScript with no extra config needed, making your development process a breeze.
+TypeScript is a first class language in Deno, just like JavaScript or WebAssembly.
+You can run or import TypeScript without installing anything more than the Deno CLI.
+With its built-in TypeScript compiler, Deno will compile your TypeScript code to JavaScript with no extra config needed.
+Deno can also type check your TypeScript code, without requiring a separate type checking tool like `tsc`.

 ## Type Checking